HW4: Cypherdelic

 - A

-that is missing one letter - A
+Stringthat is missing one letter - A

-that is identical toALPHABET
+Stringthat is identical toALPHABET - A

-with the characters in reverse - A
+Stringthat is identical toALPHABETwith the characters in reverse - A

-that contains no letters
+Stringthat contains no letters

 You should be able to think of other rules-of-thumb that might be

-likely to uncover defects in a method that is passed a String
+likely to uncover defects in a method that is passed a String.

-method is passed an int
+The charOf() method is passed an int that is supposed to

-.
+correspond to a char in ALPHABET.
 Some obvious parameters to pass

 include: